rvanbruggen/HackoladeGitTestRepo/README.md

 ![](https://hackolade.com/img/Versioning%20-%20model%20lifecycle.png)
 This scenario is also described [in our documentation](https://hackolade.com/help/Modelversioning.html).

 In this scenario, we have two branches as well.
+Like in the documentation, we talk about a "minor fixes" and a "new features" branch.
 1. The first branch covers minor fixes to the main branch, and is frequently merged into minor releases to the model.
 2. the second branch covers major feature additions to the main branch, and is reqularly, but less frequently merged into major releases to the model.